UTokyo-FieldPhenomics-Lab/EasyIDP/docs/python_api/cvtools.rst

 .. currentmodule:: easyidp.cvtools

-This is a package for simple imarray operations without scikit-image.
+This is a package for simple imarray operations.
-Mainly about creating binary masks from given polygon coordinates.
+Mainly about creating binary masks and cropping image parts from given polygon coordinates.

 It is a submodule for the ``GeoTiff`` class.